MIS 1050 BASIC COMPUTER APPLICATIONS (3 credits)

 Students learn how to accomplish specific business processing objectives by organizing and manipulating data in an electronic spreadsheet and a database.
 Covers both intermediate and advanced features of spreadsheets and database management programs.
 Emphasis will be placed on the efficient utilization of spreadsheets and databases to produce information that is meaningful in making business decisions.
 Students gain hands-on experience using current spreadsheet and database programs.

 Introduces students to basic elements of collaborative tools and web programming concepts.
-Use these tools to develop skills in business process integration with web applications.
+Students use these tools to develop skills in business process integration with web applications.

 Introduces students to the elements of business programming using a selected programming language.
 Study of the program development cycle and practice designing and writing business application programs.
 In designing programs, students will learn to identify program requirements, data requirements, user interface requirements, and the programming processes needed to develop a solution.
 Based on their designs, students will code, test, and evaluate their programs.